Greg-Vincent0711/Greg-Vincent0711/README.md

 Hello! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif )My name is Gregory Vincent Jr
 ==========================================================================================================================================

-Computer Science Graduate from the University of Albany, Summer 2023 Software Engineering Intern at Jahnel Group
+Computer Science graduate in 2023 from the University at Albany
 ----------------------------------------

 I've been coding for about 4 years now - I'm the most proficient in languages like Java, Python, JavaScript and the usual development libraries like React and Tailwind.
 As an aspiring Software Engineer I understand the importance of diversifiying your skillset, which brings me to what I'm currently fixated on: low-level systems programming and Artificial Intelligence(wierd combination, I know).
 As such, I've been following a tutorial on OS design in Rust and a free course on Deep Learning and Machine Learning using PyTorch.
 Check out both resources below: